koder77/l1vm/macos-readme.md

 L1VM macOS README
 =================
-UPDATE: I made the following modules build on macOS: endianess, fann, file, genann, math, net, process, rs232, sdl-2.0, string, time
+UPDATE: I made the following modules build on macOS: endianess, fann, file, genann, math, mem, mmpfr (high precision math library), net, process, rs232, sdl-2.0, string, time librs232 (serialport by libserialport) <br><br>

-The others need some more work.
 I did find out that on macOS .so libraries must be build as "bundle".

 If you want to try it, then here is what I found out so far: